godwinjr10/eafya_data_tool/docs/new-deployment.md

 ```

 ### 2. Download the pentaho data integration tool from github onto your local PC using the AnyDesk PC
+On the github page Look For Download Pentaho Data Integration => 9.x => pdi-ce-9.4.0.0-343.
+This is the one you download
 ```
 https://github.com/ambientelivre/legacy-pentaho-ce
 ```